FCarrascoHeine/CLR/README.md

 III) FINAL COMMENTS

 - Some additional parameters can be modified (lines 29-34).
-- Understanding the parameters and their effects require not only understanding CLR, but probably also reading the paper (especially section 5).
+- Understanding the parameters and their effects require not only understanding CLR, but also reading the paper (especially section 5).